Johnny-Gasbeck/Zentra/README.md

 ### Monthly Sales Trends

-• Average monthly revenue was $586K with a month over month (MoM) growth rate of 1.4%, average monthly orders were 2,000 (1.1% growth rate), and AOV averaged $253 (0.3% growth rate).
+• Average monthly revenue was $586K with a month-over-month (MoM) growth rate of 1.4%, average monthly orders were 2,000 (1.1% growth rate), and AOV averaged $253 (0.3% growth rate).

 • Sales revenue peaked in December 2020, then steadily declined—likely driven by a surge in holiday spending and increased e-commerce activity during the pandemic.